Communications with Stakeholders

 The risk committee is mandated by the board to ensure that a sound risk management system is maintained, to assist the board in discharging its duties relating to the safeguarding of assets and to ensure that the company has implemented an effective plan for risk management that will enhance the company’s ability to achieve its strategic objectives.

-The risk committee consists of three independent non-executive directors and one executive director.
-The risk committee’s responsibilities and duties are governed by a charter that was reviewed by the board in 2014.
+The risk committee consists of four independent non-executive directors and one executive director.
+The risk committee’s responsibilities and duties are governed by a charter that was reviewed by the board in 2019.

 The remuneration committee is mandated by the board to set the remuneration and incentivisation of all employees, including executive directors.
 In addition, the remuneration committee recommends directors’ fees payable to non-executive directors and members of board sub-committees.

-Further details are provided in the remuneration report on page 22 of the integrated report.
-The remuneration committee’s responsibilities and duties are governed by a charter that was reviewed by the board in 2014.
+Further details are provided in the remuneration report included in the integrated report.
+The remuneration committee’s responsibilities and duties are governed by a charter that was reviewed by the board in 2019.